NWoolridge/NeuronBuild/README.md

 Graham was here on April 6 at 9:49pm PST
 He stopped by again at 10:58pm to commit a second node on the uPy branch

+ZBrush
+The current version is 1.2.

+NeuronBuild ZBrush | 2017 Nicholas Woolridge & Marcus Burgess | n.woolridge@utoronto.ca

+version date: March 2017

+How to use:
+- In ZBrush, use Menus > ZScript > Load; navigate your file system to find the script file, select it, and click on "Open"
+- A button called "Import_Neuromorpho_SWC_File" will appear in the tutorial palette; the tutorial palette is just below the viewport.
+Drag the divider up to see the button.
+- Depending upon the complexity and size of the file, parsing the file can take some time; a note will appear indicating the number of lines in the file, then the zsphere construction will occur.
+It may appear that ZBrush has frozen, but be patient.
+- PLEASE NOTE: to generate a mesh from a zsphere model, one would normally use the adaptive skin function.
+We have found that users should choose the "Use Classic Skinning" option in the Adaptive skin settings, otherwise ZBrush may crash.

+If you use this script, please consider posting the results of your work in the ZBrush forums at: http://www.zbrushcentral.com/zbcinfinite.php